Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng04/08/2024

-On August 4, the French Foreign Ministry called on French citizens in Lebanon to leave the Middle Eastern country "as soon as possible", amid growing concerns about an all-out war between Israel and the Hezbollah movement as well as concerns about a wider conflict in the region.
+On August 4th, the French Foreign Ministry urged French citizens in Lebanon to leave the Middle Eastern country "as soon as possible," amid growing concerns about an all-out war between Israel and Hezbollah, as well as fears of a wider conflict in the region.

-Houses and vehicles destroyed in an Israeli airstrike on Chamaa, Lebanon on August 2, 2024.
-Photo: THX/TTXVN
+A house and vehicle destroyed in an Israeli airstrike on Chamaa, Lebanon, on August 2, 2024.
+Photo: THX/VNA

-Houses and vehicles destroyed in an Israeli airstrike on Chamaa, Lebanon on August 2, 2024.
-Photo: THX/TTXVN
+A house and vehicle destroyed in an Israeli airstrike on Chamaa, Lebanon, on August 2, 2024.
+Photo: THX/VNA

-In the advisory, the French Foreign Ministry stated: "In the context of many security fluctuations, we once again call on French citizens to note that there are still direct commercial flights as well as flights to France, and we recommend that citizens arrange their flight schedules now to leave Lebanon as soon as possible."
+In its advisory, the French Foreign Ministry stated: "In the context of a volatile security situation, we once again urge French citizens to note that there are still direct commercial flights as well as flights to France, and we suggest that citizens arrange their travel plans now to leave Lebanon as soon as possible."

-France estimates that there are currently around 23,000 of its citizens in Lebanon.
-Around 10,000 French citizens arrived in the country in July alone.
+France estimates that around 23,000 of its citizens are currently in Lebanon.
+In July alone, approximately 10,000 French citizens visited the country.

-The latest move by the French Foreign Ministry is similar to the US and UK, which on August 3 advised their citizens to leave Lebanon.
-Sweden also announced on August 3 that it would close its embassy in Beirut and called on its citizens to leave Lebanon.
+The latest move by the French Foreign Ministry is similar to that of the US and UK on August 3rd, which advised its citizens to leave Lebanon.
+Sweden also announced on August 3rd the closure of its embassy in Beirut and urged its citizens to leave Lebanon.

-Tensions in the Middle East have escalated following the assassination of a Hamas leader in Tehran.
-Hamas and Iran have accused Israel of carrying out the assassination and vowed to retaliate.
-Israel has denied the accusation.
+Tensions in the Middle East escalated following the assassination of a Hamas leader in Tehran.
+Hamas and Iran accused Israel of carrying out the assassination and vowed retaliation.
+Israel denied the accusation.

-Regarding the regional situation, Iranian state media reported that Jordanian Foreign Minister Ayman Safadi will arrive in Iran on August 4, in a rare visit to discuss with his host counterpart about regional developments following the assassination of a Hamas leader in Tehran.
+Regarding the regional situation, Iranian state media reported that Jordanian Foreign Minister Ayman Safadi will arrive in Iran on August 4th, in a rare visit to discuss regional developments following the assassination of the Hamas leader in Tehran with his Iranian counterpart.

-The visit by Jordan's foreign minister comes after the US and its partners - including France, Britain, Italy and Egypt - have held continuous diplomatic contacts to prevent escalating tensions in the region.
+The Jordanian Foreign Minister's visit comes after the US and its partners – including France, the UK, Italy, and Egypt – have been holding continuous diplomatic contacts aimed at preventing escalating tensions in the region.

 According to VNA